Shore Park and Parkway

 This text is part of Parks’ Historical Signs Project and can be found posted within the park.

-This playground, located deep within Shore Road Park in the Brooklyn neighborhood of Bay Ridge, was built in conjunction with the Belt Parkway, one of 16 parkways in the New York metropolitan area built by Robert Moses (1888–1981).
-Developed in 1924, the thoroughfare was part of the future Parks Commissioner’s vision to increase automobile access to the five boroughs, as well as to Westchester County and Long Island.
-Moses considered Shore Parkway and the rest of the Belt Parkway a “continuous park system, not merely an automobile artery, a system of shoestring parks and recreational facilities encircling the entire metropolis…”
+Shore Road Park was acquired by the city in several parcels starting in 1897.
+This playground was built in conjunction with the Belt Parkway.
+Developed in 1924, the thoroughfare was part of Robert Moses’s vision to increase automobile access to the five boroughs.
+He considered Shore Parkway and the rest of the Belt Parkway a “continuous park system, not merely an automobile artery, a system of shoestring parks and recreational facilities encircling the entire metropolis…” The playground was one of five opened to the public in 1942 when the Works Progress Administration finished most of the park development.
+The playground included swings, a wading pool, and a skating rink.

 Check out your park's Vital Signs